xqr0505/CPT111-CW3/README.md

-# CPT111 Group Course Work 3 For Year 2024
+CPT111 Group Course Work 3 For Year 2024
 ==========================================
 ## Project Description
 **A simple quiz system** built using Java that implements the user interface using JavaFX.
 It provides functionalities for users to register, log in, take quizzes, view their score history, and check leaderboards.
 ### 1. User Management
 **1.1 Registration:**
 Users can sign up by providing user ID(must be unique), name, and password.
 Users will be automatically logged in after successful registration.
-The system can save the user information in to a CSV file(u.csv).
+The system can save the user information in to a CSV file.
 - user.csv:  3 columns(`user id`, `user name`, and `password`)

 **1.2 Login:**